LM-SPT: LM-Aligned Semantic Distillation for Speech Tokenization: Method

-Moreover, inspired by prior work on disentangled representation learning~\cite{qu2024tokenflow,ye2025codec}, we adopt a dual encoder architecture, where the semantic and acoustic encoders are separately optimized to capture high-level semantic information and low-level acoustic details, respectively.
+Following recent semantic-enhanced speech tokenizers~\cite{zhang2024speechtokenizer,moshi,dualcodec}, we adopt a similar split quantization architecture in LM-SPT, consisting of a dedicated semantic vector quantizer $\mathcal{Q}_\text{sem}$ and a residual vector quantizer stack $\mathcal{Q}_\text{ac}$ for acoustic encoding.
+Moreover, inspired by prior works on disentangled representation learning~\cite{qu2024tokenflow,ye2025codec}, we adopt a dual encoder architecture, where the semantic and acoustic encoders are separately optimized to capture high-level semantic information and low-level acoustic details, respectively.
 In contrast to SpeechTokenizer~\cite{zhang2024speechtokenizer} and Mimi~\cite{moshi}, which either use a shared encoder or partially disentangled semantic and acoustic signals via quantization, our model explicitly separates the encoding process at the architectural level.
-Formally, semantic vector quantization is applied to the semantic encoder output, defined as $z_\text{sem} = \mathcal{Q}_\text{sem}(h_\text{sem}(x))$, where $h_\text{sem}(x)$ is the output of the semantic encoder.
-Similarly, acoustic vector quantization is applied to the acoustic encoder output, defined as $z_\text{ac} = \mathcal{Q}_\text{ac}(h_\text{ac}(x))$, where $h_\text{ac}(x)$ is the output of the acoustic encoder.
-We use the same encoder architecture in our dual encoder and follow the encoder architecture as the encoder of Mimi.
-In~\subsecref{sec:ablation}, we empirically show that this dual encoder improves both reconstruction fidelity and semantic alignment, particularly when compared to models using a shared encoder.
+Acoustic vector quantization is applied to the acoustic encoder output, defined as $z_\text{ac} = \mathcal{Q}_\text{ac}(h_\text{ac}(x) - z_\text{sem})$, where $h_\text{ac}(x)$ is the output of the acoustic encoder.
+We use the same architecture for both encoders.

+Note that X-Codec~\cite{ye2025codec} and DualCodec~\cite{dualcodec} also introduce dual semantic/acoustic streams.
+However, their semantic stream is explicitly conditioned on features extracted from a large pretrained SSL encoder (e.g., HuBERT/WavLM or w2v-BERT-2.0), which must be kept as an external dependency for token extraction.
+In contrast, LM-SPT does not require a pretrained semantic encoder as a component of the tokenizer: both $h_{\text{sem}}$ and $h_{\text{ac}}$ are learned from scratch, while a frozen LM-aligned speech encoder is used only during training to provide a distillation objective.
+In~\subsecref{sec:abl_encoder}, we empirically show that this dual encoder improves both reconstruction fidelity and semantic alignment, particularly when compared to models using a shared encoder.
-\paragraph{Improved Decoder} Transposed convolution based upsampling decoder referred to as \textit{mirrored decoder} is commonly used to reconstruct waveforms from compressed frame representations in neural codecs, but it has been reported to introduce undesired tonal artifacts, degrading reconstruction fidelity~\cite{upsampling_artifacts}.
-Vocos~\cite{siuzdak2024vocos} addresses this issue by preserving frame-level temporal resolution and reconstructing waveforms through inverse Short-Time Fourier Transform (STFT), following a stack of 1D convolutional blocks.
-This approach has also been successfully adopted in recent works such as WavTokenizer~\cite{wavtokenizer}, and we follow the same motivation in applying the Vocos decoder within LM-SPT to improve reconstruction fidelity.

-\paragraph{Training Objective} We build LM-SPT on top of SpeechTokenizer\cite{zhang2024speechtokenizer}, and thus adopt the same set of training losses, including the reconstruction loss, discriminative loss, and feature matching loss.
-The only difference is that, due to our use of a split RVQ architecture following Mimi~\cite{moshi}, the commitment loss is applied separately to the semantic and acoustic codebooks.
-Further details on the training objectives and hyperparameters are provided in \autoref{app:obj}